GeunhwaJeong/haneul-new/doc/src/contribute/code-of-conduct.md

+---
-# Contributor Covenant Code of Conduct
+title: Haneul Contributor Covenant Code of Conduct
+---

 Haneul as an open source project encourages free discussion rooted in respect.
 We endeavor to always be mindful of others' perspectives and ask all